kolya-kra/identify/README.md

 ## What is Identify?

 Identify is a **web app for restaurants and bars** during the Corona pandemic.
-Identify simplifies the process of collecting customer contact information and to contact them in case of a Corona incident.
+Identify simplifies the process of collecting customer contact information and makes it easy to contact customers in case of a Corona incident.
 This should help preventing a far reaching spread of COVID-19.
-Customers can simply leave their contact info by checking in to the venue via QR code.
-Moreover, they can check the current occupation of the venue before entering to reduce the risc of an infection.
+Customers can simply leave their contact info by checking in to a venue via QR code.
+Moreover, they can check the current occupation of a venue before entering to reduce the risc of an infection.

 ## Overview